Rolf Weijburg

-Rolf Weijburg (born 1952 in Eindhoven, the Netherlands) is a graphic artist, specialized in the art of etching.
+Rolf Weijburg (born 1952) is a Dutch graphic artist, specializing in the art of etching.

 Biography

-At the age of 18 Weijburg moved to Utrecht to study at Utrecht University and enrolled for Social Geography.
-Here his fascination for maps and charts was only partly satisfied, as his interest in the Big Wide Open was greater than that.
+Weijburg was born in Eindhoven.
+Aged 18, he attended Utrecht University to study social geography.
 After a year, Weijburg switched to study at the Academy of Arts and the following five years were dedicated to mastering the art of etching.
 Amongst his tutors were Dick van 't Wout and Fred Koot.
 In 1976 Rolf Weijburg graduated in Monumental Art.

 Weijburg is recognized as one of the best sketching artists of his time and still resides in Utrecht, the Netherlands.

 Work

 Weijburg's work comprises various etches and other graphics, published articles and books.

 Four large series of color-etchings have been developed by Rolf Weijburg: